03 Jul 6 Skin Care Tips for Cycling

 So, here are a few skin care tips to consider before you go for a ride to help you prevent any skin issues that can get in your way.

 1. Sun Cream

 Get your self a good chamois or barrier cream.
 The anatomy around the seat area experiences constant abrasion and friction whilst cycling.
 A quality chamois or barrier cream will reduce friction and the chance of saddle sores.
-Oh and going commando lets the chamois work to its best potential but if that’s a little too adventurous wear loose fitting pants that allow your skin to breathe.
+Oh and going commando lets the chamois work to its best potential.
+However, if that’s a little too adventurous wear loose fitting pants that allow your skin to breathe.
 You’ve got to take care of your delicate parts my friend, you’ll thank me later!

-One of the best ways to keep your skin hydrated is to drink plenty of water, both when on and off the bike.
+The simplest ways to keep your skin hydrated is to drink plenty of water, both when on and off the bike.
 Water is essential for your bodily functions and dehydration can make you feel lightheaded and tired.
 So be sure to prepare for your bike ride by drinking plenty of water before, during and after your cycle.

 6. Clean Skin

 I shouldn’t have to tell you, but I will.
 Be sure to keep your skin clean in order to avoid skin irritation and infections.
 Take wet wipes with you so you can freshen up.
 Many soaps on the market can do your skin more harm than good by irritating or drying it out further.
 So make sure you choose your body cleanser wisely.
 Opt for a soap substitute instead, such as AproDerm® Colloidal Oat Cream or AproDerm® Emollient Cream for showering in after your long bike ride.
 AproDerm® Colloidal Oat Cream exfoliates as well – so you get 2 for the price of 1!

 So, that wraps up our 6 skin care tips for cycling, now on ya bike!